 The Easy, Juvenile, and Young Adult collections are intended primarily to support the English, education curricula, and RU community.
 They include both fiction and non-fiction books.
-The Juvenile and YA collections include graphic novels.
-Some YA books are included in the Popular Reading collection.
+The Juvenile collection includes graphic novels.
 All YA books are labeled with a red YA sticker.

-• Easy Collection

-Books written primarily with an audience aged 0-8 and include easy to read books, picture books, and picture storybooks.
+- Easy Collection: Books written primarily with an audience aged 0-8 and include easy to read books, picture books, and picture storybooks. - Juvenile Collection: Books written primarily for an audience aged 9-13. - Young Adult Collection: Books written primarily for an audience aged 14-22 and originally published after 1901.

-• Juvenile Collection

-Books written primarily for an audience aged 9-13.

-• Young Adult Collection

-Books written primarily for an audience aged 14-22 and originally published after 1901.